Skip to Main Content

 A therapist and a child with autism have a creative therapy session.

 Parents will often seek out mental health treatment for their child who has been given a previous diagnosis of what was formerly named Asperger's Syndrome and is now diagnosed as Autism Spectrum Disorder.
-Parents may also seek out treatment for their child who may be displaying characteristics of this diagnosis, however do not have the diagnosis or do not know what is going on with their child but suspect that something is not right.
+Parents may also seek out treatment for their child who may be displaying characteristics of this diagnosis, even if they do not have the diagnosis or do not know what is going on with their child, but suspect that something is not right.

 Typical reasons for seeking out treatment may be to: